 The school became known as Rosary College upon moving to River Forest, Illinois, in 1922 and rapidly grew its enrollment and programs over the next decades, including adding graduate programs and becoming co-educational.
-To reflect its stature as a respected, comprehensive and modern university, the school was re-named Dominican University in 1997, reflecting its Catholic Dominican heritage.

 We offer hundreds of avenues at the undergraduate and graduate levels to explore career interests and experience diverse cultures and international environments.
 And we organize and support 60-plus projects and learning experiences that contribute effectively to the good of local and global communities.

 Undergraduate research is a priority at Dominican.
 The Office of Undergraduate Research, Scholarship and Creative Investigations (URSCI) promotes student-faculty collaborative research and scholarship.

 Funds are available on a competitive basis to:

 At Dominican, Career Development isn't just an office or a center.
 It's a process that begins Day 1 of your time here.

 Our aim is to see every student and develop a four-year plan incorporating everything from career interests to academic courses, internships, volunteer opportunities and a variety of other experiences to help them become great employees.